swiftlang/swift-evolution/proposals/NNNN-swiftpm-allow-deprecating-package-products.md

         .target(name: "Paper"),
         .target(name: "PaperLegacy", dependencies: ["Paper"]),
         .target(name: "PaperExperimental"),
-        .target(name: "PaperClassic"),
         .executableTarget(name: "paper-tool-old"),
     ]
 )
 ```

-When any consumer package (or another product within the same package) depends on a deprecated product, SwiftPM emits a warning that includes the product name, the producing package's identity, the author-supplied message, and any replacement information implied by the deprecation kind.
-In addition, this proposal introduces a `swift package audit` subcommand that lists every deprecated product reachable from the current package graph so authors and consumers can survey their migration surface without having to trigger a full build.
+When any consumer package (or another product within the same package) depends on an unsupported product, SwiftPM emits a warning that includes the product name, the producing package's identity, the author-supplied message, and any replacement information declared by the producer.
+In addition, this proposal introduces a `swift package audit` subcommand that lists every unsupported product reachable from the current package graph so authors and consumers can survey their migration surface without having to trigger a full build.

 Existing manifests are unaffected as the `deprecated:` parameter is optional and defaults to `nil`.